docsforadobe/javascript-tools-guide/docs/vscode-debugger/vscode-extension-features.md

 !!! note
     This guide is meant to give insight on how to use specific Extendscript for VS Code features.

-If you’re looking on how to get up and running with the extension, see [Getting Started with the VS Code Debugger](getting-started-with-vscode-debugger.md#getting-started-with-vscode-debugger).
+If you're looking on how to get up and running with the extension, see [Getting Started with the VS Code Debugger](getting-started-with-vscode-debugger.md#getting-started-with-vscode-debugger).

 ---